-- 1. Complete the Academic and Federal Aid Appeal Form with all appropriate signatures. - Supporting documentation A student requesting an appeal must submit supporting documentation such as a physician's written statement to substantiate illness or accident, a copy of a death certificate or newspaper obituary, a written statement from clergy, family member(s), or other third party familiar with the student's situation, or a written statement from an academic advisor, professor or counselor. - 3.
-Development of an Academic Plan As part of the appeal, the student must work the Director of Financial Aid to create an academic plan.
+- 1. Complete the Academic and Federal Aid Appeal Form with all appropriate signatures. - 2.
+Supporting documentation A student requesting an appeal must submit supporting documentation such as a physician's written statement to substantiate illness or accident, a copy of a death certificate or newspaper obituary, a written statement from clergy, family member(s), or other third party familiar with the student's situation, or a written statement from an academic advisor, professor or counselor.

+3. Development of an Academic Plan - As part of the appeal, the student must work an Enrollment Specialist.
 The academic plan is designed to enable the student to meet both PACE and GPA standards at the conclusion of the plan.
 An academic plan may entail one to four semesters and includes specific requirements the student must achieve.
 Although the student is not making satisfactory academic progress, federal aid is reinstated for one semester.